-- For many university courses/careers, any 'AS'/'A' level subjects are suitable. - For some university courses/careers, certain 'AS'/'A' level subjects are desirable but not essential. - For other university courses/careers, certain 'AS'/'A' level subjects may be necessary.
+- For many university courses/careers, any 'AS'/'A' level subjects are suitable. - For some university courses/careers, certain 'AS'/'A' level subjects are desirable but not essential. - For other university courses/careers, certain 'AS'/'A' level subjects may be essential.

-How do you find out what applies to the university course/career which you want to do?
+How do you find out what applies to the university course/career to which you aspire?